The Self-Directed Roth IRA Advantage

 With a Self-Directed Roth IRA LLC, you have direct access to your IRA funds.
 As a result, you can make an investment quickly and efficiently.
 There is no need to obtain approvals from your custodian.
 Furthermore, there are no time delays for approvals and you don’t have to pay review fees.

 With a Self-Directed Roth IRA LLC, when you find an investment you want to make with your IRA funds, simply write a check.
 Or wire the funds straight from your Self-Directed Roth IRA LLC bank account to make the investment.
 The Self-Directed Roth IRA LLC allows you to eliminate IRA custodian delays.
 As a result, this enables you to act quickly when the right investment opportunity presents itself.

 Another advantage to a Self-Directed Roth IRA LLC account is that you can save a lot of money on custodian fees.
 With the “checkbook control” Self-Directed Roth IRA LLC structure, you will not be required to seek custodian approval when making IRA investments allowing you to eliminate custodian transaction fees and account valuation fees.

 By using a Self-Directed Roth IRA LLC with “Checkbook Control”, your Roth IRA will benefit from the limited liability protection afforded by using an LLC.
-By using an LLC, all your Roth IRA assets held outside the LLC will be shielded from attack.
+By using an LLC, all your Roth IRA assets outside the LLC are shielded from attack.
 This is especially important in the case of Roth IRA real estate investments where many state statutes impose an extended statute of limitation for claims arising from defects in the design or construction of improvements to real estate.